Eppo-exp/eppo-docs/docs/experiments/connecting-your-data/data-warehouses/connecting-to-redshift.md

 **Note**: Eppo uses [Google Secret Manager](https://cloud.google.com/secret-manager) to store and manage your credentials.
 Credentials are never stored in plaintext, and Secret Manager can only be accessed via authorized roles in GCP, where all usage is monitored and logged.

+### Connecting via IAM

+Eppo also supports using the AWS IAM service.
+This mechanism allows for a different type of authorization, if that is required.

+Please contact your support representative for a guided connection.

 ### Updating Credentials

 Credentials can be updated at any time within the Admin panel of the app.